FidoTabby Alert LogoPetScreening LogoFidoTabby eTail Logo

 Information You Give to Us

-You will submit Personal Information to us when you create an account or complete forms on our website.
+You will submit Personal Information to us when you create an account or complete forms on our website, potentially including Information about individual health conditions, treatment, diseases, or diagnosis, if you are applying to live with an assistance animal.
 In addition, when you use our platform, we may collect certain financial information in connection with an online payment card transaction.

 As an employee of a property manager or housing provider, you may choose to provide us with Personal Information about yourself.
 You may also provide us with certain Personal Information when you apply for a job with us.